How to Choose a Google Ads Agency for Your Medical Practice (Red Flags to Watch)

 🚩 Flag 7: No Strategy Call Before Onboarding

 A good agency does a 30–60 minute strategy call before you hire them.
 They research your market, your competition, your business model.
+They look at your existing Google Ads history (if any) and come to the call with observations.
 If they're ready to start immediately without discovery, they don't care about strategy.

 🚩 Flag 8: They Blame Everything on Your Landing Pages

 "Your conversion rate is too low because your landing page is bad."
 Sometimes yes, but if every issue is "your landing page," they're not optimizing the ads.
-A good agency takes responsibility for both.
+A good agency takes responsibility for both traffic quality and conversion rate.
+If your landing pages need work, they should tell you specifically what to fix — not use it as a blanket excuse for poor performance.

 Green Flags (What to Look For)